wavebeem/2bit-ui/README.md

 # 2bit-ui

-2bit-ui is a CSS library for making retro-inspired web pages using just two colors.
+2bit-ui is a CSS library for making retro-inspired web pages using just four colors.

 Go to [2bit-ui.wavebeem.com](https://2bit-ui.wavebeem.com) for examples, documentation, and usage.